Greatest Literature banner

 Singing, dancing Hyde

-Jekyll and Hyde: Direct from Broadway (2001): Director Don Roy King; writer Leslie Bricusse, Steve Cuden; featuring David Hasselhoff, Coleen Sexton, Andrea Rivette, George Merritt
+Jekyll and Hyde: Direct from Broadway (2001): Film of stage version, 135 minutes; director Don Roy King; writer Leslie Bricusse, Steve Cuden; featuring David Hasselhoff, Coleen Sexton, Andrea Rivette, George Merritt

 In 2001 a filmed version of the long-running Broadway play Jekyll and Hyde was unleashed on the pay-per-view, television-watching public.